AITosee/Tosee-Docs-en/docs/Sentry2/introduction.rst

 Sentry2
 =======

-感谢选择 **Sentry2** 视觉传感器 :D
+Wellcome **Sentry2** Vision Sensor :D

-快速上手
+Quick Start
 ------------------------

 .. image:: images/sentry2_run_vision_by_stick.png

-1. 将 Sentry2 通过 USB 连接至电脑
+1. Connect Sentry2 to PC via USB-C cable
-2. 上下拨动导航键即可快速切换算法
+2. Up or Down click the joystick to switch vision
-3. 将 Sentry2 摄像头面向需要识别的物体，即可看到识别情况
+3. Let Sentry2 face to the object which to be recognized

-硬件介绍
+Hardware
 ------------------------

 .. toctree::